SharafatKarim/archmate/README.md

 # Arch Mate

-A simple, user-friendly tool for managing and configuring Arch Linux systems.
-If it's installed just run 'amate' in your terminal!
+A simple, user-friendly tool for managing and configuring Arch Linux systems, written with python.

+> If it's installed just run 'amate' in your terminal to access!

 ## Screenshots